 The Shell Group recently announced an increase in its dividend and a share buyback programme following a significant increase in profits in the past year.
 If you would like to find out more about Royal Dutch Shell's dividend, share performance and history, you can find the answers to these questions here, as well as past and future dividend payment dates.

-The amount and dates of Shell's dividend payments are decided by the Board of Directors, who then present them to shareholders for a vote at the Annual General Meeting.
+The amount and dates of Shell's dividend payments are decided by the Board of Directors and then presented to shareholders for approval at the Annual General Meeting.
 Each dividend is based on the previous year's results.

 Shell pays its dividend quarterly, i.e. four times a year, usually in May, August, November and February of the following year.